AbrehamGebremedhin/autocare-backend/README.md

 - **Background Tasks**: Celery-based background task processing with status endpoints.
 - **Performance Monitoring**: Service-level performance stats and caching.
 - **Logging**: Centralized logging for easier debugging and monitoring.
+- **Startup/Shutdown Checks**: Automatic health checks for Milvus, Supabase, Redis, and graceful shutdown of all services.
+- **Dependency Injection**: FastAPI dependency injection for logger, DB, and WebSocket manager.
+- **SOLID Architecture**: All major components depend on abstractions for testability and maintainability.

 ## Project Structure